Coded Caching in the Presence of a Wire and a Cache Tapping Adversary of Type II: Proof of Theorem

-During cache placement, the transmitter sends $\bX_c^n$ as the binary representation of $M_c$, and receiver $j$, $j=1,2,$ stores $M_{c,j}$ in its cache memory.
+During placement, the transmitter sends $\bX_c^n$ as the binary representation of $M_c$, and receiver $j$, $j=1,2,$ stores $M_{c,j}$ in its cache memory.
 During delivery, the transmitter encodes $M_{\bd}$ into $\bX_{\bd}^n$ using wiretap coding, while using $\tilde{M}_{\bd}$ as the randomization message.
-Receiver $j$ recovers $M_{\bd}$ and $\tilde{M}_{\bd}$, using which, along with $M_{c,j}$, it correctly decodes $W_{d_j}$, for sufficiently large $n$.
-By contrast, the adversary can only retrieve $\tilde{M}_{\bd}$ using which it can gain no information about $W_1$ and $W_2$.
-We show in Appendix \ref{AppendixB} that (\ref{eq:secrecy}), i.e.,
+Receiver $j$ recovers $M_{\bd}$, $\tilde{M}_{\bd}$, using which, along with $M_{c,j}$, it correctly decodes $W_{d_j}$, for sufficiently large $n$.
+By contrast, the adversary can only obtain $\tilde{M}_{\bd}$ using which it can gain no information about $W_1$, $W_2$.
+In Appendix \ref{AppendixB}, we show that (\ref{eq:secrecy}) is satisfied.
+The achievable strong secrecy file rate is again $1-\frac{\alpha}{2}$.